LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/exercises.rst

       #.
 Notice that is also now a SUM - keep it this way

    #.
-To rename any axis, double click on it and make the changes desired
+To rename an axis, double-click on it and make the changes desired.
    #.
 Rename your sheet

 #. **Make a Dashboard**